Struggling to get interviews?

 GPA: 3.8/4.0

-You should always include your degree on your resume even if it’s not relevant to the job you want as a college degree is often a requirement for professional-level positions.
+Always include your degree on your resume even if it isn’t directly related to the job you want.
+Most professional roles require a college degree, so listing it is essential.

 EDUCATION